Hecke cycles associated to rank 2 twisted Higgs bundles on a curve: A Hecke cycle associated to a twisted Higgs bundle

-\begin{Thm}[Theorem 1.5 in \cite{DS}, I-Theorem 1.3.2 in \cite{Tei}] Let $p:\cC\to S$ be a flat family of reduced curves, where $\cC$ and $S$ are reduced separated schemes of finite type.
-If $S$ is normal, then the following two conditions are equivalent: \begin{enumerate} \item the family $p:\cC\to S$ is equigeneric; \item there exists a proper and birational morphism $\ve:\bar{\cC}\to\cC$, such that $\bar{p}=p\circ\ve$ is flat, and for every $s\in S$ , the induced morphism $\bar{\cC}_{s}\to\cC_{s}$ is a resolution of singularities of the fibre $\cC_{s}=p^{-1}(s)$. \end{enumerate} In addition, whenever it exists, the simultaneous resolution $\ve$ is necessarily the normalization of $\cC$. \end{Thm}
+\begin{proposition}[Theorem 1.5 of \cite{DS}, I-Theorem 1.3.2 of \cite{Tei}] Let $p:\cC\to S$ be a flat family of reduced curves, where $\cC$ and $S$ are reduced separated schemes of finite type.
+If $S$ is normal, then the following two conditions are equivalent: \begin{enumerate} \item the family $p:\cC\to S$ is equigeneric; \item there exists a proper and birational morphism $\ve:\bar{\cC}\to\cC$, such that $\bar{p}=p\circ\ve$ is flat, and for every $s\in S$ , the induced morphism $\bar{\cC}_{s}\to\cC_{s}$ is a resolution of singularities of the fibre $\cC_{s}=p^{-1}(s)$. \end{enumerate} In addition, whenever it exists, the simultaneous resolution $\ve$ is necessarily the normalization of $\cC$. \end{proposition}